Are heated beds for cats safe to use? As the weather starts to get cool and then cold, the cat takes up residence in his favorite warm places.

 Cat beds are intended to be left on overnight and have a low wattage which is considered safe.

 The instructions that accompany your cat bed may suggest not using an extension cord so read this advice before purchase.
 Extension cords are not dangerous per se, however regulating authorities have no way of measuring the safety of the extension cord that you are using, hence the precautions given.

-If you are like me, you may have been conditioned to turning off anything remotely connecting to heating if you are leaving the house.
-K&H products, which are the market leaders in this field have this suggestion regarding heated cat beds.
+If you are like me, you may have been conditioned to turn off anything remotely connected to heating if you are leaving the house.
+K&H Products, who are the market leaders in this field, have this suggestion regarding heated cat beds.

 Our heated dog and cat beds are designed for 24/7 operation.
 It’s actually easier on the thermostat if a bed is left plugged in and allowed to operate without interruption.
 Constant unplugging is harder on the thermostat because it’s forced to reset itself each time it’s plugged in.
 This item has been certified by MET labs to adhere to strict electrical safety standards.
 For more information, please visit www.metlabs.com.
 MET Safety Laboratories suggests unplugging the bed if you leave your home on an extended vacation, as with any electrical appliance.

 Some heated cat beds have a timer that can be set for up to 12 hours.
 The Riogoo heated cat bed has a timer that can be set for up to 12 hours.